Portarlington Harbour Upgrades

 Removal of old pier September to October 2021

-The old Portarlington Pier will be removed.
-The pier has been closed since 2018 due to structural failures which posed a risk to public safety.
+Update: The old Portarlington Pier, closed since 2018 due to structural failures which posed a risk to public safety, has been removed.

 Construction of rock groyne September to December 2021